messy play 2024

 Where to Get Messy in San Diego

-The Hot Spot is a family-friendly ceramics and candle studio.
-Drop in anytime to paint your own pottery or create a stunning candle. www.thehotspotstudio.com
+The Hot Spot is a family-friendly ceramics studio in Liberty Station (Point Loma).
+Drop in anytime to paint your own pottery or canvas, customize a candle or mosaic, or create slime or a fairy garden. www.thehotspotstudios.com

-The New Children’s Museum offers rotating sensory activities in a beautiful multi-story space downtown.
+The New Children’s Museum offers rotating sensory activities in a beautiful multi-story space in Downtown San Diego.
 Workshops are also available. www.thinkplaycreate.org

 San Diego Children’s Discovery Museum in Escondido offers hands-on learning opportunities for young children. www.sdcdm.org